stfc/PSyclone/doc/user_guide/dynamo0p3.rst

          function space.
 This is an integer and has intent ``in``.
          The name of this argument is ``"undf_"<field_function_space>``.

-      2) Include the DoFmap for this space.
+      2) Include the dofmap for this space.
 This is an integer array with intent ``in``.
 It has one dimension sized by the local degrees of freedom for the function space.

-   3) If the CMA operator has this space as its to/from space then include the column-banded DoFmap, the list of offsets for the to/from-space.
+   3) If the CMA operator has this space as its to/from space then include the column-banded dofmap, the list of offsets for the to/from-space.
 This is an integer array of rank 2.
 The first dimension is ``"ndf_"<arg_function_space>```` and the second is ``nlayers``.